Below are answers to some frequently asked questions about sexual violence.

 The use of alcohol and/or drugs does not make the complainant at fault for sexual violence.
 Someone under the influence of alcohol or drugs cannot give consent.
 Furthermore, no student should hesitate to report an instance of sexual assault for fear of getting in trouble for alcohol use.
 At SJU we are concerned for the safety and wellbeing of all students and our first priority is to help students to receive necessary support.

-The Title IX Coordinator at SJU is Dr. Mary-Elaine Perry (Campion 239, 610-660-1145, titleIX@sju.edu.)
+At SJU, the Title IX Coordinator is Dr. Mary-Elaine Perry (Campion 239, 610-660-1145, titleIX@sju.edu.)
 In this role, she can assist students in filing a report of harassment or assault and can connect students to appropriate resources.
 She also works with the appropriate offices on campus to ensure that all issues of sexual violence and harassment are properly handled to keep students and the campus community safe.